From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Introduction

-The existing frameworks (please see Sec. \ref{sec:RW_LLM_explain}) that use LLMs to build GNN explanations have the following shortcomings: \textit{(1) Template dependency and alignment complexity: }Aligning the GNN explainers' output with the LLM acceptable input necessitates rigid templates, handcrafted scores, or extensive training/fine-tuning of the GNN explainer. \textit{(2) Missed GNN internals: } Existing approaches fail to directly leverage the rich internal representations of the GNN, making the explanations generic or unfaithful to the internal working of the GNNs. \textit{(3) Bias from suboptimal explainers: } Involving a pre-existing GNN explainer can bias the reasoning and judgment of the LLM.
-This is critical when the GNN explainers are suboptimal and they signal noisy information to LLM, while the LLM can potentially better infer and reason the pivotal causes of why the GNN has made specific predictions, particularly for TAGs where the textual attributes carry rich information about the graph entities.
+\paragraph{Limitations of Existing LLM-based GNN Explainers.} The existing frameworks (detailed in Sec. \ref{sec:RW_LLM_explain}) employing LLMs for explaining GNN have the following shortcomings: \textit{(1) Template dependency and alignment complexity: }Aligning the GNN explainer's output with the LLM acceptable input necessitates rigid templates, handcrafted scores, or training/fine-tuning of the GNN explainer. \textit{(2) Missed GNN internals: } Existing approaches fail to directly leverage the rich internal representations of the GNN, making the explanations generic or unfaithful to the internal working of the GNNs. \textit{(3) Bias from suboptimal explainers: } Invoking an external GNN explainer can bias the reasoning and judgment of the LLM.
+This is critical when the GNN explainers are suboptimal, and they signal noisy information to LLM, while the LLM can potentially better infer the pivotal causes of why the GNN has made specific predictions, particularly for TAGs where the textual attributes carry rich information about the graph entities.